jindanwastaken/cowin-auto-notification/README.md

 # cowin-auto-notification
-Telegram bot with firebase function back end to notify when vaccination slots are available
+Telegram bot with with node-cron to be deployed on a vps